MartinMenev/JS-Front-End/README.md

 # JS-Front-End
-Educational tasks and projects from my courses @SoftUni
+JavaScript educational tasks and projects from my courses @SoftUni